WICG/web-app-launch/launch_handler.md

 ### [Tabbed Application Mode](https://github.com/w3c/manifest/issues/737)

 This proposal is intended to work in tandem with tabbed mode web app windows.
-The behaviour of `"route_to": "new-client"` with an already open tabbed window is to open a new tab in that window.
+The behaviour of `"route_to": "new_client"` with an already open tabbed window is to open a new tab in that window.